The Story Behind Pumpkin Pie

 - Slice and serve topped with whipped cream for a classic Thanksgiving dessert.

-- Allow the pie to cool completely before slicing to ensure clean cuts.
+- Cool Completely: Allow the pie to cool on a wire rack for at least 2-3 hours, or ideally overnight, before slicing to ensure it sets properly.

 Wine, Cocktail, or Drink Pairing: